 Play (key shortcut: space)

-During playback, use these keys to control playback:
+Use these key shortcuts to control playback:

 Stop (key shortcut: escape)

-This command stops playback or recording.
+Stop playback or recording.

 Record (key shortcut: 3)

-This command starts recording to a temporary storage file on disk.
+Start recording to a temporary storage file on disk.
 When you press the stop button, the recorded audio will be inserted into the file at the cursor, replacing any selected audio.